 We are a specialty finance company sponsored by Hines that makes debt and equity investments in middle market ("Middle Market") companies, which we define as companies with annual revenues generally between \$10 million and \$3 billion and in lower middle market ("LMM") companies, which we define as companies with annual revenues generally between \$10 million and \$150 million.
-We are an externally managed, non-diversified closed-end investment company that has elected to be treated as a business development company, or BDC, under the Investment Company Act of 1940, as amended, or the 1940 Act.
+We are an externally managed, non-diversified closed-end investment company that has elected to be treated as a business development company ("BDC") under the Investment Company Act of 1940, as amended (the "1940 Act").
 We are, therefore, required to comply with certain regulatory requirements.
-We have elected to be treated for U.S. federal income tax purposes as a regulated investment company, or RIC, under Subchapter M of the Internal Revenue Code of 1986, as amended, or the Code.
+We have elected to be treated for U.S. federal income tax purposes as a regulated investment company ("RIC"), under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code").

-Our primary investment objective is to generate current income through debt and equity investments, and a secondary objective is to generate long-term capital appreciation through such investments.
-We anticipate that we will primarily invest in senior secured and second lien debt securities issued by Middle Market companies in private placements and negotiated transactions, which are traded in private over-the-counter markets for institutional investors.
-We will also invest in, and ultimately intend to have a significant portion of our assets invested in, customized direct secured and unsecured loans to and equity securities of LMM companies, referred to as customized LMM securities.
+Our primary investment objective is to generate current income through debt and equity investments, and a secondary objective is to generate long-term capital appreciation through such equity and equity related investments.
+We will invest in senior secured and second lien debt securities issued by Middle Market companies in private placements and negotiated transactions, which are traded in private over-the-counter markets for institutional investors.
+We will also invest in, and a significant portion of our assets invested in, customized direct secured and unsecured loans to and equity securities of LMM companies, referred to as LMM securities.
 Typically, our investments in LMM companies will require us to co-invest with Main Street and/or its affiliates.
-We categorize some of our investments in LMM companies and Middle Market companies as private loan ("Private Loan") portfolio investments, which are primarily debt securities issued by companies that are consistent in size with either LMM companies or Middle Market companies, but are investments which have been originated through strategic relationships with other investment funds on a collaborative basis.
-The structure, terms and conditions for these Private Loan investments are typically consistent with the structure, terms and conditions for the investments made in our LMM portfolio or Middle Market portfolio.
-Our portfolio also includes other portfolio ("Other Portfolio") investments which primarily consist of investments that are not consistent with the typical profiles for our LMM portfolio investments, Middle Market portfolio investments or Private Loan portfolio investments, including investments which may be managed by third parties.
+We categorize some of our investments in LMM companies and Middle Market companies as private loan ("Private Loan") portfolio investments.
+Private Loan investments, often referred to in the debt markets as "club deals," are investments, generally in debt instruments, that we originate on a collaborative basis with other investment funds.
+Private Loan investments are typically similar in size, structure, terms and conditions to investments we hold in our LMM portfolio and Middle Market portfolio.
+Our portfolio also includes other portfolio ("Other Portfolio") investments which primarily consist of investments that are not consistent with the typical profiles for our LMM portfolio investments, Middle Market portfolio investments, including investments which may be managed by third parties.

 As a BDC, we are subject to certain regulatory restrictions in making our investments, including limitations on our ability to co-invest with certain affiliates, including Main Street.
-However, on April 15, 2014, we received an order from the SEC, that permits us, subject to certain conditions, to co-invest with Main Street in certain transactions originated by Main Street and/or our Advisers.
-The exemptive relief permits us, and certain of our directly or indirectly wholly-owned subsidiaries on one hand, and Main Street, and or/certain of its affiliates on the other hand, to co-invest in the same investment opportunities where such investment would otherwise be prohibited under Section 57(a)(4) of the 1940 Act.
+However, we received an order from the SEC, that permits us, subject to certain conditions, to co-invest with Main Street in certain transactions originated by Main Street and/or our Advisers.
+The exemptive relief permits us, and certain of our directly or indirectly wholly owned subsidiaries on one hand, and Main Street, and or/certain of its affiliates on the other hand, to co-invest in the same investment opportunities where such investment would otherwise be prohibited under Section 57(a)(4) of the 1940 Act.
 In addition, we may continue to co-invest with Main Street and/or its affiliates in syndicated deals and secondary loan market purchases where price is the only negotiated point.
-Prior to obtaining exemptive relief, we co-invested alongside Main Street and/or its affiliates only in accordance with existing regulatory guidance.
-These co-investments were in syndicated deals and secondary loan market transactions where price is the only negotiated point.